-- 6.1.1 The fuel tank must be a single rubber bladder conforming to or exceeding the specifications of FIA/FT5-1999, the fitting of foam within the tank however is not mandatory.
-A list of approved materials may be found in the Appendix to the Technical Regulations. - 6.1.2 When viewed in lateral projection, all the fuel stored on board the car must be situated between the forward-most of the two vertical planes referred to in Article 5.3.4 and the line ab-c in Drawing 2. - Furthermore, no fuel can be stored more than 300mm forward of point c) in Drawing 2.
-However, a maximum of 2 litres of fuel may be kept outside the survival cell, but only that which is necessary for the normal running of the engine. - 6.1.3 Fuel must not be stored more than 400mm from the longitudinal axis of the car. - 6.1.4 All rubber bladders must be made by manufacturers recognised by the FIA.
-In order to obtain the agreement of the FIA, the manufacturer must prove the compliance of his product with the specifications approved by the FIA.
-These manufacturers must undertake to deliver to their customers exclusively tanks complying to the approved standards. - A list of approved manufacturers may be found in the Appendix to the Technical Regulations. - 6.1.5 All rubber bladders shall be printed with the name of the manufacturer, the specifications to which the tank has been manufactured and the date of manufacture. - 6.1.6 No rubber bladders shall be used more than 5 years after the date of manufacture.
+- 6.1.1 The fuel tank must be a single rubber bladder conforming to or exceeding the specifications of FIA Standard FT5-1999, the fitting of foam within the tank however is not mandatory.
+A list of approved materials may be found in Technical List No.1 (Fuel tank materials homologated on the basis of FT3-1999, FT3.5-1999 and FT5-1999) on the FIA website. - 6.1.2 When viewed in lateral projection, all the fuel stored on board the car must be situated between the forward-most of the two vertical planes referred to in Article 5.3.4 and the line a-b-c in Drawing 2.

+Furthermore, no fuel can be stored more than 300mm forward of point c) in Drawing 2.
+However, a maximum of 2 litres of fuel may be kept outside the survival cell, but only that which is necessary for the normal running of the engine.

+- 6.1.3 Fuel must not be stored more than 400mm from the longitudinal axis of the car. - 6.1.4 No rubber bladders shall be used more than 5 years after the date of manufacture.